Where Coronavirus Cases Have Been Reported in the Philadelphia Area

 What to Know

-- Cases of the new coronavirus have been reported in Delaware County and Wayne County in Pennsylvania and Camden County in New Jersey.
+- Cases of the new coronavirus have been reported in Montgomery County and Delaware County in Pennsylvania and Camden County in New Jersey.

 - The cases were found with local lab tests.
 Samples will be sent to the CDC for confirmation.